salsalabs/engage_api_php/README.md

 ```bash
 composer
 ```
-and tap the enter key.
 You should see some feed back like this:

 ```bash
 Loading composer repositories with package information